Time to first byte (TTFB) is the time it takes a web browser to receive the first byte in response after requesting a web page.

 The web hosting company I use and recommend is called Kinsta, which is a managed WordPress hosting company that serves your website through the Google Cloud Platform.

-I have switched several sites over to Kinsta and they always get an instant speed boost that is clearly noticeable when clicking around the site.
+I have switched several sites over to Kinsta and they always get an instant speed boost that is clearly noticeable.

 The back-end of the WordPress dashboard is also very fast with Kinsta, which saves time and increases efficiency when working on the site.